 Carry Bear Spray

 One of the best ways to deal with a bear attack is to use bear spray.
-This super-concentrated version of pepper spray can stop a large bear in its tracks, forcing them to back off and leave you alone.
+This super-concentrated version of pepper spray can stop even a large bear dead in its tracks, forcing them to back off and leave you alone.
 If you're going to be hiking in an area where bears are active, it is a good idea to have a can of this powerful deterrent at your disposal.
 Just be careful that you're not standing down wind when you use it, or you could end up exposing yourself to the chemicals instead.
-Also, be careful to not accidentally discharge the bear spray at the wrong time as well.
+Also, take caution to not accidentally discharge the bear spray at any time either, as that could leave you without protection and smelling awful besides.

 As with most wildlife encounters, a little common sense goes a long way.
 Bears are big, powerful, and sometimes-aggressive animals capable of surprising speed and strength.
 Failing to respect that can lead to trouble, but knowing just how to react can go a long way toward diffusing the situation and getting you home safe and sound.
 After all, the ultimate goal is to allow us to enjoy the outdoors to the fullest without fear of encountering dangerous animals.
 Once you feel comfortable handling those situations however, the world of adventure travel opens up even more, granting you safe access to some of the most remote and breathtaking places imaginable.